Identity + Integration

 About & Approach

-I love working collaboratively and hold a relational-cultural theoretical lens, emphasizing the integration of the body.
-I believe systemic harm disconnects us from our body, mind, heart, and spirit, and healing comes through safe and meaningful connection with ourselves and others, while finding ways to metabolize our pain through the body.
-I am also passionate about working with people impacted by the prison and criminal legal system, largely because my family was unjustly incarcerated for being Japanese during World War II.
+I love working collaboratively and hold a relational-cultural theoretical lens, echoing that the harm from systemic oppression disconnects us from all parts of ourselves and real connection is the way back.
+I am passionate about advocacy work, especially with people impacted by the prison and criminal legal system, largely because my family was unjustly incarcerated for being Japanese during World War II.

 Professional Counselor Associate, R7874